macvaz/mainframe_file_parser/README.md

 # mainframe-validator

 High-performing Python-based project for parsing fixed-width mainframe files.
 This is a general pattern in reg tech projects (Regulatory Technologies).

-The data pipeline is:
+The data pipeline is the following:
   * Convert fixed-length file into a tabular analytical file (Parquet) and store it into disk
-  * Applying all the validations of the input file (each validation is an additional column of the dataframe computed in parallel)
+  * Applying a set of validation rules to the input file (each validation is an additional column of the dataframe computed in parallel with a boolean value)

-It uses open-source dataframe python libraries written in rust for high performance (polars) reusing state-of-the-art technologies for fast analytics (Apache Arraw, SIMD vectorized instructions, etc)
+It uses open-source analytical python libraries written in Rust for high performance (polars) enabled with state-of-the-art technologies for fast analytics like
+  - Apache Arrow
+  - SIMD vectorized cpu instructions

+For implementing the CI pipelines, mainstream open-source development tools are used from the astral.sh offering:
+  - uv (project management + dependency management)
+  - ruff (linter and formater)
+  - ty (fast type checker)

 ## Generate the huge fixed-width input file